National Flood Insurance Program

 - Your property may be located in a SFHA.
-To determine if your property is in a flood zone contact the City of Doral Building Department for a flood zone determination at (305) 593-6700 or Use Doral 311 first enter the address, then in the service area choose “BUILDING”, then in the service type choose “Flood Zone Determination”.
+To determine the flood zone for your property contact the City of Doral Building Department for a flood zone determination at 305-593-6700 or Use Doral 311 first enter the address, then in the service area choose “BUILDING”, then in the service type choose “Flood Zone Determination”.

 Insure your property

 Did you know that Homeowner’s and/or windstorm insurance does not cover flood damage to a structure?

 - Federally backed mortgages (FHA, VA, FNMA etc.) and most private mortgages (Conventional) require flood insurance.
 In the event that your mortgage does not have this provision or if you own your property free and clear, you should still consider purchasing flood insurance.
 Remember, there is a thirty (30) day waiting period before the policy becomes effective.
 There are two exceptions: (1) If the initial purchase of flood insurance is in connection with the making, increasing, extending, or renewing of a loan, there is no waiting period.
 (2) If the initial purchase of flood insurance is made during the 13-month period following the revision or update of a FIRM for the community, there is a 1-day waiting period.